-Often in life we are faced with big challenges, some of them so big that we find it incredibly hard to deal with.
-Some of them were chosen before birth in accordance with our guides to give us great possibilities in growth for our evolvement; our Soul’s and Higher Self’s natural desire.
-Those challenges can be unfinished businesses from past lives and by bringing them up in this life we have a chance to deal with them thoroughly, let go of the negative and keep the valuable lessons.
+Often in life we are faced with challenges, some of them so big that we find it incredibly hard to deal with.
+Some of them were chosen before birth in accordance with our guides to give us great possibilities in growth for our evolution; our Soul’s and Higher Self’s natural desire.
+Those challenges can be unfinished businesses from past lives or karmic lessons and by bringing them up in this life we have a chance to deal with them thoroughly, let go of the negative and keep the valuable lessons.

 The ultimate goal of the global divine consciousness is to come to a place of complete forgiveness, meaning forgiveness of the self and others.
 In all areas of our lives we always have a choice.
-We can come to earth with the most refined intentions but sometimes, when we get caught up in the earthly chaos, the ego’s weakness acts as a block filled with excuses as to why and how we are unable to overcome these challenges by breaking through illusionary created barriers.
+We can come to earth with the most refined intentions but sometimes, when we get caught up in the earthly chaos, the ego’s weakness acts as a block filled with excuses as to why and how we are unable to overcome these challenges.
+We need to activate our spirit to break through protective and yet artificially created barriers of an illusionary mindset.

-Our soul is then tucked away like a child who is desperately trying to get a word into a hefty discussion between adults, unheard and ignored.
+Otherwise our soul remains tucked away, like a child who is desperately trying to get a word into a hefty discussion between adults.
+Instead of listening to it attentively, it remains unheard and ignored.

-We have at all times the choice to listen to the tiniest whisper of our souls, our true spirit to keep the thought of self growth, based on inner joy, love and happiness, alive.
-That thought is like a flicker of light reminding us that improvement is available to us, the strength will come as we keep going.
+We have at all times the choice to listen to the tiniest whisper of our soul, our true spirit, to keep the thought of self growth, based on inner joy, love and happiness, alive.
+That thought is like a flicker of light, reminding us that improvement is available to us.
+Strength will come as we keep going.

-As we move out of an old lower consciousness onto the next level of it we will be able to tell the difference.
+As we move out of an old lower consciousness onto the next level, we will be able to tell the difference.
 Patience, determination and persistence is required, mixed with will power and strength.
-Yet, with the focus on improvement for the highest good of all and to the best of our abilities, everyone of us has the chance ‘to make it’.
+By focusing on improvements for the highest good of all and to the best of our abilities, everyone of us has the chance ‘to make it’.
 Look at yourself as you look at others.

-At all times it is important that we ask for protection from those around us who are still stuck in negative energies and whose intent is not to support us but rather to pull us back down.
-There are also individuals who have no intent to take self responsibility and therefore attach and drain the ones willing to make life improvements in their attempt to create better conditions for themselves, their loved ones and ultimately for the world.
+At all times it is important that we keep ourselves protected from those who are still stuck in their unresolved negative energy patterns and whose intent is not to support us but rather to pull us back down.
+There can be a number of reasons for this, one is a lack to take self-responsibility.
+Certain individuals will therefore attempt to attach themselves and drain the ones willing to make positive life changes in their attempt to create better conditions for themselves, their loved ones and ultimately for the world.

 The Universe is always at hand to support and bring us what we need, its up to us whether we take it or leave it.
-Essential tools and pathways will be brought to us which can assist enormously in phases of challenges.
+Essential tools and pathways will be shown and brought to us, able to assist enormously during hard times.

-We might think that we can do it all alone, but the nature of our existence is that to collaborate as best as possible.
+Sometimes we have become so disillusioned by disappointments, that we end up thinking we can do it all alone.
+The nature of our existence is to collaborate as best as possible.

 Of course there will be situations where we are on our own.
-They give us a different kind of strength based on the knowing that we can manage moments of crises, where we feel almost abandoned.
-Use it as a time of inner reflection.
+They give us a different kind of strength, based on healthy self-beliefs, we can manage moments of crises; moments where we feel almost abandoned.
+Use that phase also for self-reflection.

 More and more people will be attracted into our lives that will support and enhance us just as we can do the very same thing to them.

-It is the beginning of a healthier world, a world where we create together instead of keep destroying the gifts we were given, all along.
+It is the beginning of a healthier world, a world where we create together instead of keep destroying the gifts we were given!

 After my dad’s recovery from pancreatic cancer I decided to practise and learn healing techniques myself.
 How wonderful would it be if I could directly work on people in their pursuit to heal their bodies.